-Typically the main disadvantage of buying a bike online is that you can’t try it out first for fit.
-That’s something that mountain bike buying guides don’t mention.
+Typically the main disadvantage of buying a bike online is that you can’t try it out yourself.
+That’s something that many mountain bike guides don’t mention.

-However, every manufacturer (who wants to sell their bikes) makes correct and easy to read bike sizing graphs for each model that they offer.
-This makes up for not being able to try it out for yourself before you buy.
+However, every manufacturer (who wants to sell their bikes) makes correct and easy-to-read bike sizing graphs for each model that they offer.
+This makes up for not being able to try it out for yourself before you buy it.

-The manufacturers also state geometry such as head tube angle.
+The manufacturers also state geometry such as the head tube angle.
 With all of this information.
 It is quite easy to pick the correct size for you.
-To help you even more, check out the chart below for a rough sizing guide.
+To help you, even more, check out the chart below for a rough sizing guide.